loading…

 npm run typecheck # tsc --noEmit

-npm test # vitest (no tests yet)
+npm test # @vscode/test-electron + Mocha integration tests

 Press F5 in VS Code to launch the Extension Development Host.